 Kubernetes Application Management

-The course will also introduce advanced concepts such as Custom Resource Definitions that allow Kubernetes resources to be extended to fit specific application needs.
-In addition, the concepts of ephemeral containers, which can be used for debugging and rapid pod maintenance, will be presented.
+Students will gain skills in managing the Kubernetes cluster via the command line and using APIs to manage cluster resources.
+The course will also present advanced concepts such as Custom Resource Definitions to extend Kubernetes resources to fit specific application needs.
+In addition, the concepts of ephemeral containers, which can be used for debugging and rapid pod maintenance, will be introduced.

 COD: DSK202